-The Lilian Baylis Awards are made to students from each of the eleven accredited London Drama Schools.
+The Lilian Baylis Awards are made to students from each of the ten accredited London Drama Schools.

 The Awardees are nominated by their drama school – applicants are not considered from individual students.